aletesliPublicis/assessment-alex-teslin/README.md

 Once you clone the files into your local computer, you will see that the folder structure for the Maizzle framework is quite more complex than what we're used to.
 Let's go through it.

-The idea behind using this framework, is that it's a lot easier to share the work   load for each template.
+The idea behind using this framework, is that it's a lot easier to share the workload for each template.
 Each section is coded into different html files, and this means that each team member can work on different sections of each email, without having merging issues on git, for example.

 The framework uses Tailwind CSS.
 This means we have a lot (if not all) of the css attributes that we will ever need in one place.
 Here's Tailwind CSS cheat sheet for reference: <https://tailwindcomponents.com/cheatsheet/>